 This will not really be a typical Las Vegas trip review since I went to stay with a friend who lives there (so no accommodation review) and I’ll share some activities and food but we also do really boring things like eat at home and shop at Target.
 So basically a mini trip review.

 When I got to LAX, it was a madhouse in Terminal 4.
 People everywhere.
 They also closed the escalator to the TSA Pre-check line so I had to circle around only to find out people had forced their way past the blockade to the pre-check lane and the line was a mess.
-Luckily by the time I was almost to the TSA person, they split everyone into two lines and set up some pathways making it much more organized.
+However, by the time I was almost to the TSA person, they split everyone into two lines and set up some pathways to make it more organized.

 The return flight on Southwest would have you believe the pandemic was over minus the fact you had to wear a mask.
 You still line up by letter and number which… there is NO way to social distance and do that.
 They also didn’t provide any sanitizer or wipe when you stepped on board and the plane was fully booked without a single empty seat.
 I lucked out on an emergency row that only had two seats so at least I only had one person next to me.